Jackett/Jackett/README.md

 Jackett can also be run from the command line if you would like to see log messages (Ensure the server isn't already running from the tray/service).
 This can be done by using "JackettConsole.exe" (for Command Prompt), found in the Jackett data folder: "%ProgramData%\Jackett".

 ## Install on Linux (AMDx64)
- 1. Download and extract the latest `Jackett.Binaries.LinuxAMDx64.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases) and run Jackett with the command `./jackett`
+On most operating systems all the required dependencies will already be present.
+In case they are not, you can refer to this page https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x#linux-distribution-dependencies

+### Install as service
- 2. (Optional) To install Jackett as a service, open the Terminal and run `sudo ./install_service_systemd.sh` You need root permissions to install the service.
+To install Jackett as a service, open the Terminal and run `sudo ./install_service_systemd.sh` You need root permissions to install the service.
 The service will start on each logon.
 You can always stop it by running `systemctl stop jackett.service` from Terminal.
 You can start it again it using `systemctl start jackett.service`.
 Logs are stored as usual under `~/.config/Jackett/log.txt` and also in `journalctl -u jackett.service`.

+### Run without installing as a service
+Download and extract the latest `Jackett.Binaries.LinuxAMDx64.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases) and run Jackett with the command `./jackett`

+### home directory
+If you want to run it with a user without a /home directory you need to add `Environment=XDG_CONFIG_HOME=/path/to/folder` to your systemd file, this folder will be used to store your config files.

+## Install on Linux (ARMv7 or above)
 On most operating systems all the required dependencies will already be present.
 In case they are not, you can refer to this page https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x#linux-distribution-dependencies

-If you want to run it with a user without a /home directory you need to add `Environment=XDG_CONFIG_HOME=/path/to/folder` to your systemd file, this folder will be used to store your config files.

-## Install on Linux (ARMv7 or above)
- 1. Download and extract the latest `Jackett.Binaries.LinuxARM32.tar.gz` or `Jackett.Binaries.LinuxARM64.tar.gz` (32 bit is the most common on ARM) release from the [releases page](https://github.com/Jackett/Jackett/releases) and run Jackett with the command `./jackett`
+### Install as service
- 2. (Optional) To install Jackett as a service, open the Terminal and run `sudo ./install_service_systemd.sh` You need root permissions to install the service.
+To install Jackett as a service, open the Terminal and run `sudo ./install_service_systemd.sh` You need root permissions to install the service.
 The service will start on each logon.
 You can always stop it by running `systemctl stop jackett.service` from Terminal.
 You can start it again it using `systemctl start jackett.service`.
 Logs are stored as usual under `~/.config/Jackett/log.txt` and also in `journalctl -u jackett.service`.

-On most operating systems all the required dependencies will already be present.
-In case they are not, you can refer to this page https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x#linux-distribution-dependencies
+### Run without installing as a service
+Download and extract the latest `Jackett.Binaries.LinuxARM32.tar.gz` or `Jackett.Binaries.LinuxARM64.tar.gz` (32 bit is the most common on ARM) release from the [releases page](https://github.com/Jackett/Jackett/releases) and run Jackett with the command `./jackett`

+### home directory
 If you want to run it with a user without a /home directory you need to add `Environment=XDG_CONFIG_HOME=/path/to/folder` to your systemd file, this folder will be used to store your config files.